top of page

 FEH Design facilitated five meetings with the task force to identify and rank issues that the district is facing.
 Survey participants were asked to rank these issues based on importance.
 The top six issues according to survey respondents were:

-Outdated Facilities: Outdated Facilities: All facilities lack 21st Century learning classrooms / opportunities, internet and adaptability is difficult in the old buildings, building structures are very limiting.
+1. Outdated Facilities (7.93/10): All facilities lack 21st century learning classrooms and opportunities.
+Internet and adaptability is difficult in the old buildings.
+Building structures are very limiting.

-Air Conditioning/HVAC: kids have to dress differently for different classes.
-Classes being canceled due to excessive heat, higher cost for utilities which is pulled from the General Fund that pays teachers/staff, and window air conditioners being used due to the boiler providing excessive heat to some classrooms.
+2. Air Conditioning/HVAC (7.74/10): Kids have to dress differently for different classes.
+Classes need to be canceled due to excessive heat.
+Higher costs for utilities need to be pulled from the General Fund, which pays teachers/staff.
+Window air conditioners are being used due to the boiler providing excessive heat to some classrooms.

-Recruitment/Retention: Staff shortages statewide make it difficult to recruit, technology integration issues - new staff are looking for better technology integration, green generation, old facilities with old lighting, old HVAC, old furniture, etc. make retention/recruitment difficult.
+3. Staff Recruitment/Retention (7.61/10): Staff shortages statewide make it difficult to recruit.
+Technology integration issues (ew staff are looking for better technology integration and green generation.
+Old facilities with old lighting, old HVAC, old furniture, etc. make retention/recruitment difficult.

-Building Maintenance: High amount of money for the District due to the aging buildings and infrastructure, parts are becoming unavailable for HVAC units and electrical units.
+4. Building Maintenance (7.55/10): Large amount of money for the district due to the aging buildings and infrastructure; parts are becoming unavailable for HVAC units and electrical units.

-Usable Space/Flexibility: No usable space at the elementary, students are put into corridors to take tests at the elementary.
+5. Usable Space/Flexibility (7.44/10): There's no usable space at the elementary school.
+Students are put into corridors to take tests at the elementary building.

-School Safety: Buildings are not secured due to HVAC use resulting in windows being left open, blind corners throughout the buildings, tight corridors.
+6. School Safety (7.37/10): Buildings are not secured due to HVAC use, resulting in windows being left open.
+There are also blind corners throughout the buildings, with tight corridors.

 For the families of current students, the highest level of support was for the same three areas, but at slightly higher levels of support.

-The survey also asked participants if they would be “supportive of the potential of closing a school building to allow the district to be more efficient?”
-A little more than 76.6% said yes to a potential closure, while 23.4% said no.
+The survey also asked participants if they would be "supportive of the potential of closing a school building to allow the district to be more efficient."
+76.6% said yes to a potential closure, while 23.4% said no. Among parents with children in the district, support was even higher, at 79.4%.